verlok/verlok.github.io/_posts/2020-07-02-aspect-ratio-modern-reserve-space-lazy-images-async-content-responsive-design.md

 }
 ```

+Unfortunately, this has currently (April 2021) [supported](https://caniuse.com/mdn-css_properties_aspect-ratio) only by Chromium browsers.
-This is experimental and it has currently (July 2nd, 2020) only [shipped to Chrome Canary](  https://twitter.com/una/status/1260980901934137345).
-We still don't know if this will be supported in Safari 14, which announced support [only for mapped values](https://twitter.com/jensimmons/status/1275171897244823553).
+We still don't know if and when this will be supported in future versions of Safari.

 ## Conclusion

-Will we be able to ditch the vertical padding trick in favor of mapped or explicitly set `aspect-ratio` CSS rule?

-It depends on what Safari 14 will ship and on how quickly Internet Explorer 11 will disappear from the market share.

-I'm not that optimistic but...
-Fingers crossed, developers! 🤞
+Yay!
+It is possible to use mapped `aspect-ratio` to reserve space for your lazily loaded content like images and videos today!

+Just se the `width` and `height` attributes to images and pick one of the following three ways:

+1. Use native lazy loading with `loading=lazy`
+2. Use JavaScript lazy loading with no placeholders, but applying `display: block` to the images
+3. Use JavaScript lazy loading with placeholders

+I can't wait to know how you reduced your [CLS](https://web.dev/cls) using these techniques.
+Please let me know in the comments!